N-falk/Kraken-like-Taxonomy-Parsing-Toolkit/README.md

 python3 falken_map.py
 ```

-The final output is:
+The resulting file:

 ```text
 abundance_with_genus.csv
 ```

+contains the original abundance information but with the taxon names replaced by hierarchical lineage strings.

 ---

-# Choosing a taxonomic level
+# Supported Taxonomic Levels

-The scripts currently recognise the following taxonomic hierarchy:
+The scripts currently recognise the following ranks:

 ```text
 superkingdom